pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 php lib/pkp/tools/jobs.php run --once
 ```

-Whether or not to process one or all jobs will depend on your environment.
+Whether to process one or all jobs will depend on your environment.
 When **running all jobs at once**, a sudden batch of large, resource-intensive jobs could slow down your server.
 That's because the cron job will try to churn through everything all at once.

 When **running one job at a time**, the cron job will be less likely to consume a lot of server resources all at once.
 However, there is a risk that jobs will back up over time.
 If a bulk email is sent to 5,000 users, it may create 100 jobs.
 Processing one job every 60 seconds, it would take 100 minutes to send the email.